DomDF/TidyTuesdays/README.md

 The proportion of cats and dogs in RSPCA Australia (QLD and NSW) care, that have been rehomed.

 #### 2019, Week31:
-The price and metacritic scores of videogames downloaded from Steam.
+The price and metacritic scores of videogames downloaded from Steam, using a GameBoy theme.

+#### 2020, Week32:
+Electricity generation in Europe from 2016 - 2018.
+A multi-facetted patchwork plot, showing powergeneration by country, by technology, and by year.